-The device should be cleaned periodically to remove the normal accumulation of particles on the inside walls and valve.2
+Your asthma spacer, also called your valved holding chamber, should be cleaned periodically.
+Cleaning removes the normal accumulation of particles on the inside walls and valve.

-Always check your device for cracks, debris or damage before each use, and wash it regularly according to the manufacturer’s instructions – usually once a week, if you’re using it daily.
+First, always check your device for cracks, debris or damage before each use.
+Clean it regularly according to the manufacturer’s instructions – usually once a week if you’re using it daily.
 Some units require washing before the first use.

-Washing instructions will vary from one brand to another, but these are the most common steps:
+Cleaning instructions will vary from one brand to another.
+These are the most common steps:

-TIP: Always remove your MDI from the holding chamber before washing.
-MDIs require a totally different cleaning procedure, usually without water.
+TIP: Always remove your metered-dose inhaler (MDI) from the holding chamber before cleaning.
+MDIs require a different cleaning procedure, usually without water.

-Soak: Prepare a large bowl with a solution of lukewarm water and liquid dishwashing detergent.
-(Washing with water alone causes an electrostatic charge to develop.2) Soak the device and all its pieces for 15 minutes.
+- Soak: Prepare a large bowl with a solution of lukewarm water and liquid dishwashing detergent.
+(Washing with water alone causes an electrostatic charge to develop.)
+Soak the device and all its pieces for 15 minutes.

 TIP: Choose a bowl large enough for the chamber to rest fully in the water.

-TIP: You can reduce the static charge of non-antistatic holding chambers and spacers by washing the device in a dishwashing liquid solution and letting it air dry without rinsing, but this is not as effective as using antistatic materials.
+TIP: You can reduce the static charge of non-antistatic holding chambers and spacers by washing the device in a dishwashing liquid solution.
+Then let it air dry without rinsing.
+This is not as effective as using antistatic materials, however.

-Air Dry: Shake off excess water, then place pieces on a clean, lint-free cloth or drying rack to air dry.
-Rest the chamber section on end (vertically), rather than on its side.
+- Air Dry: Shake off excess water.
+Place the pieces on a clean, lint-free cloth or drying rack to air dry.
+Rest the chamber section on its end (vertically), rather than on its side.

 TIP: Do not towel-dry, as that can build up static charge.

-Reassemble: When all the pieces are completely dry, carefully put them back together according to instructions.
+- Reassemble: When all the pieces are completely dry, carefully put them back together according to the instructions.

-Is it “Dishwasher safe”?
-Some holding chamber manufacturers say their units are dishwasher safe.
-Follow the instructions carefully, however, as most should not be put through a dry cycle or washed in water hotter than 158 degrees.
+Most manufacturers say their spacers and valved holding chambers are dishwasher safe.
+Follow the instructions carefully.
+Most should not be put through a dry cycle or washed in water hotter than 158 degrees.
 Other instructions say not to wash holding chambers with extremely dirty dishes or in heavy wash cycles.